Here East, London, September 2025

 ANDROID_KEY_PASSWORD: ${{ secrets.ANDROID_KEY_PASSWORD }}

-The app requires two API keys and the private key information to sign the app.
-We don’t want to add these in the repo code so they are added as GitHub secrets.
-These can be added by going to the
+don’t want to add these in the repo code so they are added as GitHub secrets.
+These can be added by going to the Settings tab followed by Secrets and variables and Actions as shown in the example

-the GitHub Action so that the API keys and signing key are available to Gradle.
-This information is then extracted from the environment when the Kotlin app is built by the app’s Build.gradle.kts script to
+to Gradle.
+The information is then extracted from the environment when the Kotlin app is built by the app’s Build.gradle.kts script to insert the API keys into the app and then sign it with the private

-insert the API keys into the app and then sign it with the private key.
-The Kotlin code in the app used to extract the action’s environment variables (shown here for the example of ANDROID_KEYSTORE) is:
+key.
+The Kotlin code in the app used to extract the action’s environment variables (shown here for the example of ANDROID_KEYSTORE) has the form:

 val ksPath: String? = System.getenv("ANDROID_KEYSTORE")